misdoro/JavaNodeSwDoc/source/plugin-arch.rst

 	**WARNING!** This method should not be used as the main source of data for the query mapping since it completely looses the query relation logic.
 Imagine the query::

-		SELECT ALL WHERE AtomSymbol='Ca' or AtomSymbol='Fe'
+		SELECT * WHERE AtomSymbol='Ca' OR AtomSymbol='Fe'

 	If this method is used for the query mapping, this query would produce the same result as the query::

-		SELECT ALL WHERE AtomSymbol='Ca' AND AtomSymbol='Fe'
+		SELECT * WHERE AtomSymbol='Ca' AND AtomSymbol='Fe'

 	which is obviously incorrect.